Edgar-Donk/edgar-donk.github.io/README.md

 vista which have variables that are system dependant.
 Even so we should be able to recognise how the answers to some of our scripts were formed.
 It would seem that the common themes have little to do with images and thus able to give the widest possible support to any style alterations we wish to make.
-By contrast it will be found that if one of the OS dependant themes was to be used as a parent then changes required may not be so straightforward.
+By contrast it will be found that if one of the OS dependant themes was to be used as a parent then changes required may not be quite so straightforward.

-So far we have seen that
+So far we have seen that the ttk themes achieve uniformity across all widgets, by using common changes on dynamic states, also within a widget having more than one element with the same name.
+A third aid to uniformity is by using using descriptive colour aliases rather than the colour names or hash values.

 As I said at the beginning there are remarkably few instances of the more interesting style changes found when trawling the internet.
 Up until this point most of the examples could have been made referring "Tkinter 8.5 reference: a GUI for Python".
 The